Smartpark Research and Technology Park

 - Agricultural and Nutritional Sciences

 Smartpark opened its first facility in 2002.
-Today, it is home to 20 tenants and 10 commercialized startups, employing 1,500 people in ten buildings, comprising 500,000 square feet of research facilities across the park.
+Today, the Community of Innovators is home to 36 tenants and 20 commercialized startups, employing 1,500 people in ten buildings, comprising 500,000 square feet of research facilities across the park.

 Development and leasing opportunities